daviddias/istecni.co/README.md

 ### What is this about

-..you know how copy is hard to write... sooon
+..you know how copy is hard to write... sooon it will be here
 ![horse](http://i0.kym-cdn.com/photos/images/newsfeed/000/117/014/GsE3k.jpg)